UAE publishes discussion paper on urgent threat of global water scarcity

 Expanding on the UAE’s commitment to addressing this issue, His Highness Sheikh Abdullah said, “As a nation on the frontlines of the impending water scarcity crisis, and as a longstanding advocate for international dialogue and cooperation, the UAE is determined to raise global awareness of this issue and to help mobilize a decisive and coordinated international response to the threat that it poses to humanity.”

-The UAE Government’s discussion paper, ‘Ripple Effect Water Scarcity – The hidden threat to global security and prosperity’ can be downloaded in both English and Arabic from:
+The UAE Government’s discussion paper, ‘Ripple Effect Water Scarcity – The hidden threat to global security and prosperity’ can be downloaded in both English and Arabic from [Link].